jared-smith-kr/Typescript-Lightning-Talks/talks/types-values-enums/README.md

 const a: A = 'a' // the 'a' is a *value*
 ```

 How does the compiler know whether we're talking about the literal string *value* `'a'` or the literal string *type* `'a'`?
-By what position it occupies in the source, so you have to understand the difference, which I label as a *type context* (similar to the boolean context above).
+By what position it occupies in the source, so you have to understand the difference, which I label as a *type context*.

 Strings, numbers, booleans, undefined, and null can all be used this way: